natcap/invest.users-guide/source/en/getting_started.rst

 To begin:

 + Review your input data.
-View spatial data in a GIS, make sure that the values look correct, there are no areas of missing data where it should be filled in, that all layers are in the same projected coordinate system, etc. View table data in a spreadsheet or text editor, make sure that the values look correct, the column names are correct, and that it is saved in comma-delimited CSV format.
+View spatial data in a GIS, make sure that the values look correct, there are no areas of missing data where it should be filled in, that all layers are in the same projected coordinate system, etc. View table data in a spreadsheet or text editor, make sure that the values look correct, the column names are correct, and that it is saved in CSV format.

 + Launch the model you wish to run (e.g., Carbon), and add your input data to each field in the user interface.
 You may either drag and drop layers into the field, or click the File icon to the right of each field to navigate to your data.